Follow us on

 The Respect in Sport Activity Leader/Coach Program educates youth leaders, coaches, officials and participants to recognize, understand and respond to issues of bullying, abuse, harassment and discrimination (BAHD).

 PRMBA is requiring all coaches and division managers to complete the Respect in Sport program to ensure the safety of all participants.
-If you have completed the Respect in Sport program in another sport, you should be able to import your certificate to the PRMBA records.
+If you have completed the Respect in Sport program in another sport, please share it with registrar@prmba.org

 Coaches must first register with the NCCP and pay the one-time registration fee before they can attend the online clinics.
 There are several free online modules that coaches must take, as well as to attend virtual clinics with other coaches, usually taking place between February and June, and ranging in cost from $40-$60 each.
 The age of the team you wish to coach, will determine which level of certification you will require.
 The coach of a younger team can add clinics each year and slowly build up their credentials as they advance and coach older teams.
 A coach hoping to start from scratch at an older age will have a lot more clinics to take to get fully certified.